In addition to Latin Honors, the University offers other tracks for graduating with honors.

 The BBA Honors Program is an honors curriculum within the business curriculum.
 Students are offered a number of honors sections in business courses; these sections are small and emphasize discussion.
 By entering the BBA Honors Program and maintaining the required GPA, the student will receive the notation “Honors in Business” on the transcript and diploma.
 For information on the grade point averages required for business honors, please see the university catalog for your year of entry to SMU.

 There are three classes of graduation honors: summa cum laude, magna cum laude and cum laude.
-The awarding of graduation honors is determined by minimum GPAs announced at the beginning of the academic year for each of SMU’s four undergraduate schools.
+The awarding of graduation honors is determined by minimum GPAs announced at the beginning of the academic year for each of SMU’s five undergraduate schools.
 The minimum GPAs generally represent the top five percent, 10 percent and 15 percent of graduates in the school.

 Honors Convocation is a ceremony that celebrates academic achievement at the University and Department levels.

-Named for the founding president of SMU, the Hyer Society recognizes SMU’s most intellectually gifted undergraduates who have distinguished themselves through high academic achievement.
+Hyer Society Named for the founding president of SMU, the Hyer Society recognizes SMU’s most intellectually gifted undergraduates who have distinguished themselves through high academic achievement.
 Only a small fraction of SMU students are nominated each year for membership, roughly the top four percent of the student body.

-Phi Beta Kappa is the nation’s oldest and most prestigious honor society in the liberal arts.
+Phi Beta Kappa Phi Beta Kappa is the nation’s oldest and most prestigious honor society in the liberal arts.
 Students elected to the society must not only fit stringent GPA requirements, but they also must demonstrate an impressive and challenging course of study, with a majority of hours completed in the liberal arts.

-Pi Kappa Lambda was established in 1915 to honor distinguished students for both academic and musical accomplishment.
+Pi Kappa Lambda Pi Kappa Lambda was established in 1915 to honor distinguished students for both academic and musical accomplishment.

-The Tau Beta Pi Association was founded in 1885 to recognize those who have conferred honor upon their alma mater by distinguished scholarship and exemplary character as students in engineering, or by their attainments as alumni in the field of engineering.
+Tau Beta Pi The Tau Beta Pi Association was founded in 1885 to recognize those who have conferred honor upon their alma mater by distinguished scholarship and exemplary character as students in engineering, or by their attainments as alumni in the field of engineering.

-Tau Sigma is an academic honor society designed specifically to recognize and promote the academic excellence and involvement of transfer students.
+Tau Sigma Tau Sigma is an academic honor society designed specifically to recognize and promote the academic excellence and involvement of transfer students.
 Tau Sigma recognizes the academic achievement of the most outstanding transfers nationwide and, in the process, helps universities better serve their transfer population.